matheus-beck/matheus-beck/README.md

 ### Hi there 👋

-🏭 I’m currently working at WEX as QA Automation Engineer II
+🏭 I’m currently working at WEX as QA automation engineer II
 💻 I have more than 3 years of work experience testing software applications
 ☕ I'm passionate about coding, good books and good coffee
 🎸 I love playing the ukulele and acoustic guitar!